@some_function (1)

 |

-In the target column, row, or cell, if the current member of the dimension specified in Argument 1 is supplied from the member list of the vertical or horizontal axis, it returns the height of that member in the member list (starting from The height skips members not included in the member list that are below the starting member in the member tree.
-For example, if there are three levels of members (A > B > C), and only A and its grandchild C are included in the member list (but B is not), A is considered to have a height of 1 (C has a height of 0).
-If a member appears more than once in the member list, the height is calculated for each occurrence.
-If Argument 1 is a string, it is considered a dimension label. |
+In the target column, row or cell, if the current member for the dimension specified by the 1st argument is supplied from the vertical or horizontal member list, returns the height of that member within that member list ( Height is counted by skipping members that are under the starting member of the member list in the member tree but not included in the member list.
+For example, if there are three hierarchical members A > B > C, and the starting member A and its grandchild C are included in the member list but B is not, the height of A is 1 (the height of C is 0).
+If a member appears more than once in a member list, height is calculated separately for each occurrence.
+If the 1st argument is a string, it is treated as a dimension label. |

-Function | Arguments (Optional arguments are enclosed in []) |
+| Function | Arguments (If optional, enclose with []) |

-Functionality |
+Description |

 @participant_label |

-(None) |
+None |

-Functions Usable in Field Value Calculation Expressions
+Functions Available in Field Value Expressions

-Function | Arguments (Optional arguments are enclosed in []) |
+| Function | Arguments (If optional, enclose with []) |

-Functionality |
+Description |

 @field_key |